Point processes with event time uncertainty: Additional experimental details

 \subsubsection{Choice of hyperparameters}

-We initialize the kernel tensor by the constant $0.1$, except for the kernel matrices for edges $13 \to u, u\in\calV$, which are all zero.
-Such initialization is more interior than all zero initialization in the feasible region of this problem, thus it helps to reduce the violations at the beginning of training.
+We initialize the kernel tensor by filling all zero.
 The initialization of on-network $\mu$ can refer to Section~\ref{subsec:algo-on-network}.

-To get reasonable results, we randomly leave one validation set containing 110 many trajectories out of the training data.
-The remaining 700 training trajectories will be used to update the kernel tensor and $\mu$.
-We set the batch size $M_B=175$, the maximum number of epochs $k_{\rm max} = 1000$, and the learning rate schedule $\gamma_k = 0.2$ if $k\le 200$ and $\gamma_k = 0.1$ otherwise.
-We grid search the intensity lower bound $b\in\{0.002, 0.005, 0.01,0.02\}$, the barrier weight $\delta_b\in\{0.01,0.03, 0.06, 0.10\}$ in the quadratic loss, and the smoothness weight $\delta_s\in\{0, 0.1, 0.2, 0.3\}$.
-During the training, violations occurs more frequently than the simulations but most of them will be corrected by the barrier penalty.
+To get reasonable results, we randomly leave one validation set containing 70 trajectories out of the training data.
+The remaining 1000 training trajectories will be used to update the kernel tensor and $\mu$.
+We set the batch size $M_B=107$, the maximum number of epochs $k_{\rm max} = 800$, and the learning rate schedule $\gamma_k = 0.4$ for all $k\le 800$.
+We grid search the intensity lower bound $b\in\{0.002, 0.005,0.01\}$, the barrier weight $\delta_b\in\{0.005, 0.01, 0.02\}$ in the quadratic loss, and the smoothness weight $\delta_s\in\{0.05, 0.1, 0.2\}$.
+Figure~\ref{fig:sepsis-cv} shows the validation curve for the search of optimal hyperparameters in the grid.
+We pick the hyperparameters that have the largest BA across different combinations.
+During the training, violations occur more frequently than the simulations but most of them will be corrected by the barrier penalty.
 For each set of hyperparameters, we compute the probability predictions on the validation set after training.
 Denote $\hat p_t(u)$ as the prediction of $\E [ y_t(u) | \mathbf{y}_i, i \le t-1 ]$ in each method.
 We search for the probability threshold $\tilde p$ between $[0,1]$ to convert $\hat p_t(u)>\tilde p$ into ones and $\hat p_t(u)\le \tilde p$ into zeros to minimize the absolute difference between TPR and TNR on the validation set.
 Then we select the hyperparameters yielding largest BA on the validation set for the eventual training on the whole training data.